COSC3020/quicksort-egkallas/README.md

 markdown file.

 Worst case runtime for this version of quicksort is $\Theta(n^2)$;
 If the pivot chosen is the largest or smallest element in the array, it leads to every element needed to be compared and then sorted around it.
-If every element in the array needs a comparison and a swap, this is $\Theta(n^)$ This can happen in both this iterative implementation and the recursive implementation, so both have the same worst case runtime.
+If every element in the array needs a comparison and a swap, this is $\Theta(n^2)$ This can happen in both this iterative implementation and the recursive implementation, so both have the same worst case runtime.
+Average case is still $\Theta(nlogn)$ because this version still continuously divides the array in to subarrays in a nonrecursive fasion.